System Design Space

 Design in practice

-Separate traffic concerns from business logic using sidecar and data-plane architecture.
+Separate traffic behavior from business logic through sidecar proxies and a dedicated data plane.

 Decision quality

-Design mTLS, retries, circuit breaking, and policy governance at mesh level.
+Design mTLS, retries, timeouts, circuit breaking, and access rules at the platform layer.

 Interview articulation

-Explain when mesh is justified and how it affects latency, security posture, and observability.
+Explain when a service mesh is justified and how it affects latency, security posture, and observability.

 Trade-off framing

-Account for adoption cost: control-plane complexity, resource overhead, and operational learning curve.
+Account for adoption cost: control-plane complexity, resource overhead, and the operational learning curve.

 Context